AlexDuncan2100/Kubernetes_Vault_Secret/README.md

 # Prerequisites:

-For the example configuration, you using  can use minikube.
+For the example configuration, you can use minikube.
 You can follow the instructions below to install minikube.

 # Minikube Installation On EC2: